k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05c_tdm_masking.md

 * Notes:

-  * From TDM V7.3 onwards, the entity cloning task creates X clones for **a single LU Instance (LUI)**.
+  * TDM's entity cloning task creates X clones for **a single LU Instance (LUI)**.
 To allow both data protection and uniqueness, masking must be applied during both the extract and load processes: extract masking secures sensitive data when the LUI syncs, while load masking assigns different masked values to each cloned LUI, ensuring different masked values across all clones.
 The clone_id can be found in the [masking caching key](/articles/41_masking/02_data_masking_flow.md#caching-key---caching-level-parameters).

   * TDM V8.0 added **root_iid** to the caching key to maintain **referential integrity on PII fields across different LUs within a task’s BE**.